 Put drinks and snacks within reach.
 Allow your kids to take care of themselves by giving them access to healthy items.
 Depending on the age of your kids, this may be possible by putting them on the lower shelves of a traditional fridge, or you can invest in a mini-fridge or a fridge with drawers at the bottom instead of full-length doors.

 Replace your countertops.
 Afraid of a spill?
 Corian is a great surface for kids because it’s resistant to stains.
 It’s also a little softer than stone, which can help protect your glasses and plates.
 Even better, it’s repairable in the case of an accident.

 By making just a few changes to your kitchen, you can make it a more welcome environment for your kids.
 Then you may find that mealtime becomes a fun endeavor with everyone helping to prepare and clean up after meals.
 Turn off your cell phone and your TV – and enjoy your time together in your newly decorated family-focused kitchen!

-Jillian Watkinson covers Bath & Kitchen Showrooms.
+Jillian Watkinson covers Crawford Supply.
 She loves pretty much anything to do with interior design, and loves to help others with their design needs.